mohanvedase/Ingress_Path_Based_Routing/README.md

 - Modify the docker image with the help of /bin/bash to display as welcome to microservices.
 - create the service files to run on port no 80
 - Dont mention the type of service by default it take  as *clusterip*.
-- if you want to expose the service as NodePort or LoadBalancer mention in the service as Type= nodeport / LoadBalancer
+- if you want to expose the service as NodePort or LoadBalancer mention in the service as Type= nodeport / LoadBalancer.

-## Step 1: Set Up the AWS EKS Environment
+## Step 2: Set Up the AWS EKS Environment

 - configure the AWS CLI in the computer .
 Create a Cluster with EKSCTL with the help command.
 - Take T2.medium as instance .